1906 Yale Bulldogs football team

 The 1906 Yale Bulldogs football team was an American football team that represented Yale University as an independent during the 1906 college football season.
 The team compiled a 9–0–1 record, shut out nine of ten opponents, and outscored all opponents by a total of 144 to 7.
-Four Yale players were selected as consensus All-Americans, and the team was retroactively selected by multiple selectors as the national champion for 1906.
+Four Yale players were selected as consensus All-Americans, and the team was selected by multiple selectors as the national champion for 1906.